Lady in hat looking up at colourful Buddhist prayer flags in Tibet.

 • avoiding entertainment/experiences that are exploitive to animals, nature or the local community,

-• choosing tour companies that employ and pay locals a fair wage for my excursions,
+• choosing locally-owned, tour companies that employ and pay locals a fair wage,

 • and supporting local entrepreneurs in general.